Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

   </types>
 ```

-Since the original type of the status field is `tiny int`, we set the base type for our new type to be **`tiny int enumeration`**, which is declared in the framework, and combines various enumeration configurations with the `tiny int` configurations.
+Since the original type of the status field is `tiny int`, we set the base type for our new type to be **`tiny int enumeration`**, which is declared in the framework and combines various enumeration configurations with the `tiny int` configurations.

 As you add the new type, you will notice a warning on it, telling you that this type is currently not used in the model.
 So the next logical thing to do will be to set this type on the `status` field of the `sales order` object as follows.